 Carlos Jaramillo – 120 million years for a single man

-The ceremony to award an honorary doctorate to paleobotanist Carlos Jaramillo was a true reflection of the man himself.
+The ceremony to award the title of Doctor Honoris Causa to paleobotanist Carlos Jaramillo was a true reflection of his personality.
 On April 6, 2023, there was no formal ceremony or academic gown—due to the campus blockade—but rather a classroom and a polo shirt.
-“A DIY look that suits him well,” says Pierre-Olivier Antoine ofISEM, describing a man who is more of an adventurer than a courtier.“Carlos Jaramillo spoke to the young people blocking the campus,” recalls his colleague from the University of Montpellier.
-“I know all about barricades; I’m Colombian.
+“A makeshift setup that suits him well,” says Pierre-Olivier Antoine ofISEM, referring to a man who is more of an adventurer than a courtier.“Carlos Jaramillo spoke to the young people blocking the campus,” recalls his colleague from the University of Montpellier.
+“I know all about barricades—I’m Colombian.
 And I’m with you all the way.
-But I need to get through.”And he got through.”
+But I need to get through.”And he made his way through.”

 Researcher at the Smithsonian Tropical Research Institute in Panama, Carlos Jaramillo is, more specifically, a palynologist.
 Using pollen collected from the Amazon basin to the peaks of the Andes, the 50-year-old has reconstructed the evolution of the flora and tropical landscapes of the Americas over the past 120 million years.
-“He is the only paleontologist to cover such a long period,” notes Pierre-Olivier Antoine.“His creation of a sequential timeline spanning over 100 million years—which allows us to date and characterize an environment based on a pollen assemblage—represents a colossal synthesis,” explains the Montpellier-based paleontologist.
-Pollen does indeed allow us to date and identify the presence of numerous plants, thereby reconstructing past ecosystems, but also to understand the evolutionary phenomena that have occurred on a geological timescale.
+“He is the only paleontologist to cover such a long period,” notes Pierre-Olivier Antoine.“His creation of a sequential timeline spanning more than 100 million years—which allows us to date and characterize an environment based on a pollen assemblage—represents a colossal synthesis,” explains the Montpellier-based paleontologist.
+Pollen makes it possible to date and identify the presence of numerous plants, thereby reconstructing past ecosystems and understanding evolutionary phenomena that have occurred on a geological timescale.
 This knowledge sheds light on our understanding of current changes, as Carlos Jaramillo noted in his speech.

 Nearly 40 articles in two years